COSM Research Grant Information

 Purpose and Composition

-The Award Committee exists to aid faculty and graduate students at Georgia Southern University through the awarding of small internal research grants.
+The COSM Awards Committee seeks to aid graduate students at Georgia Southern University by awarding small internal research grants.
 The committee shall be composed of an assistant/associate dean, who will chair the committee, and five faculty members, one from each of the college’s academic units.
 The faculty members will be elected for two-year terms.
-All full-time tenured, tenure track, and non-tenure track faculty who have an appointment in a unit within the College are eligible to serve.
-No member can serve more than two consecutive terms.
-The committee will also review applications for Awards for Excellence in Research, Teaching, and Service with the assistance of the previous year winners.
+Full-time tenured, tenure-track, and non-tenure track faculty who have an appointment in a unit within the College are eligible to serve.
+No member should serve more than two consecutive terms.
+The committee will also review applications for Awards for Excellence in Research, Teaching, and Service.

 Scope of Program (Limited to Research Projects Only)

-The committee will entertain requests for any activity and/or purchase that support research efforts.
-Research projects may request materials for supplies, travel, equipment.
-Travel to meetings to learn new research techniques or work with colleagues on research projects will be supported.
-Requests for travel to attend professional meetings to present research results will NOT be supported nor will workshops focused on teaching or service projects.
+The committee will entertain grant applications that support research efforts.
+Research projects may request materials for supplies, travel, and/or small equipment.
+Requests for travel to research sites or collect data will be supported.
+Requests for travel to attend professional meetings to present research results will NOT be supported, nor will workshops focused on teaching or service projects.
+Requests to travel to meetings must clearly identify how the travel is specifically related to research (e.g., to learn a new research technique or to work with colleagues on research papers or grants).
+Travel to such meetings will not be supported unless a very strong case is made for the advancement of research.
 Requests for assistance with publication expenses will NOT be supported.

-The amount of funding available in an academic year can vary, but typically the total funding available is $5,000 in the fall.
+The amount of funding available in an academic year can vary, but typically, the total funding available is $5,000.
 Individual awards may request up to $1,000.

 Deadline for Spending and Travel

-Receipts must be kept for all purchases.
-All money must be expended prior to the spring purchasing deadlines (typically April 30 of each year).
-You must work closely with your department secretary to make sure all expenses are eligible.
+Departmental and university purchasing and/or travel rules apply.
+Departmental administrative assistants can assist with purchases through ePro, online, etc. Receipts must be kept for all cash purchases.
+All money will be moved to the awardees home department and must be expended prior to the spring purchasing deadlines (typically April 30 of each year).
+You must work closely with your department administrative assistant to make sure all expenses are eligible.

 Undergraduate students are NOT eligible for funding under this award.
 They can apply for funding through the College Office of Undergraduate Research (COUR).

-A given individual may receive no more than two consecutive years of Academic Excellence funding and no more than three awards over a five year period.
+A given individual may receive no more than two consecutive years of COSM Research Grant funding and no more than three awards over a five-year period.

 Committee Meeting Schedule

-The Academic Excellence Committee will meet once in the fall semester to review proposals.
+The COSM Awards Committee will convene once in the fall semester to review proposals.

-The deadline for submission of proposals will be 5:00 pm on the date specified below.
-Please send your application package as a single electronic file to: Heidi Blankenship hblankenship@
+The deadline for submission of proposals will be 11:59 pm on the date specified.
+Send your application packet as a single electronic file to: Brent Feske in the COSM Dean’s Office, firstname.lastname@example.org.

 Proposal Review Procedure

 A prescriptive proposal format is not provided, since a broad range of academic excellence projects will be considered for funding.
 However, all proposals must address each of the following elements in no more than five single-sided, double-spaced, word-processed pages, with no less than one-inch page margins and 12 point font size.
-A cover sheet is required and is available from the college’s web site.
+A cover sheet is required and is available in the following instructions.
 The cover sheet and list of references cited are not included in the aforementioned five page limit.
 Any other additions or appendices will not be accepted.
-These guidelines will be strictly enforced-proposal not meeting these requirements will be returned without review.
+These guidelines will be strictly enforced; proposals not meeting these requirements will be returned without review.

 - Describe the proposed activity and its significance.

-- provide a detailed project budget and a project timeline.
+- Provide a detailed project budget and a project timeline.
 Specify the amount requested and the distribution of requested funds by expenditure category (for example, airfare, mileage, equipment, supplies, registration fees, etc.).
-IMPORTANT NOTE: COSM research award funds are budgeted for the current fiscal year only and therefore cover only the current fiscal year’s expenses and are subject to the university’s spending guidelines and deadlines.
-The award letter may specify additional deadlines for expenditure of Academic Excellence funds.
-The 2020 fiscal year runs from July 1, 2019 through June 30, 2020 but there are much earlier deadlines for purchasing and travel.
-No reimbursements will be honored without receipts and for items ordered after April 30, 2020 (tentative date).
+IMPORTANT NOTE: COSM Research Grants are budgeted for the current fiscal year only, and therefore, cover only the current fiscal year’s expenses and are subject to the university’s spending guidelines and deadlines.
+The award letter may specify additional deadlines for expenditure of COSM Research Award funds.
+The 2023 fiscal year runs from July 1, 2022 through June 30, 2023, but much earlier deadlines exist for purchasing and travel.
+No reimbursements will be honored without receipts and/or for items ordered after April 30, 2023 (tentative).

 - Identify all other project funding sources from which you are seeking funds or from which you have (successfully or unsuccessfully) sought funds.
 In particular, a statement must be provided regarding the availability of departmental or school funds in support of the project.
-NOTE: Strongly encouraged are applications for projects on which other funding is being sought.
+NOTE: Project applications for which other funding is being sought are strongly encouraged.

-- If application is being made by a graduate student, provide the name and approval signature of the faculty sponsor in addition to those of the unit chair.
+- Provide the name and approval signature of the graduate student faculty sponsor, in addition to those of the unit chair.
 In signing, the faculty sponsor is certifying that the proposed research project will be performed under his/her supervision and is attesting to the applicant’s status as a full-time graduate student enrolled in a degree program within the College of Science and Mathematics.